Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Green Bay is 12-4-0 against the spread this season.

-- So far this season, the Packers have been installed as favorites by a 2.5-point margin or more 11 times and are 8-3 ATS in those games.
+- The Packers have an ATS record of 8-3 in their 11 games as a favorite of 2.5 points or more so far this season.

-- Green Bay's games this year have gone over the total in seven out of 16 opportunities (43.8%).
+- Green Bay's games this year have hit the over on seven of 16 set point totals (43.8%).

+- The Packers average 26.3 points per game, comparable to the 27.3 per outing the Lions allow.

-- When Green Bay records more than 27.3 points, it is 5-2 against the spread and 6-1 overall.
+- Green Bay is 5-2 against the spread and 6-1 overall in games when it puts up more than 27.3 points.

-- In games that Green Bay totals over 379.9 yards, the team is 5-1 against the spread and 5-1 overall.
+- Green Bay is 5-1 against the spread and 5-1 overall when the team picks up more than 379.9 yards.

 - This year, the Packers have 10 turnovers, six fewer than the Lions have takeaways (16).